 The Junior League, one of the oldest, largest and most effective women’s volunteer organizations in the world, has matured and evolved since it was founded by social activism pioneer Mary Harriman in 1901.

 True to their legacy, today’s League members are at the forefront of tackling society’s thorniest issues—addressing and acting as advocates on an array of critical issues including human trafficking, foster care, juvenile justice, teen self-esteem, cyber-crimes, literacy and the environment, among others—for the express purpose of enhancing the social, cultural and political fabric of our society.

 Diversity & Inclusion

-We are a Junior League committed to being inclusive and representative of the communities we serve and we welcome women of all races, identities, abilities and religions who value our mission.
-Our League is made stronger by fostering a diverse membership of effective and creative leaders and volunteers who live in and serve our beloved communities.
+We are a Junior League committed to being inclusive and representative of the diverse communities we serve.
+We welcome and value women of all races, identities, abilities, economic status and belief systems who align with our mission.

 Our commitment, has remained unwavering: to develop exceptionally qualified civic leaders who can identify a community’s most urgent and pressing needs and address them with meaningful and relevant programs and initiatives that not only improve lives, but change the way people think.